Carhul/Wingmans-Brygge/README.md

 I have tested the live site on different screens: iphone 6, 8, x and x plus - as well as tablet, desktop l and xl.
 I can see that it has some small alignment issues to be 100% perfekt, but I am happy with how it looks - for now.

 Testing on both Safari and Google Crome, and working fine.
 I think maybe it loads a little to slow on gallery page.

+User testing feedback - "Think it would be nice if the name, The Wingmans, on the top left was centered".
+Only one of the people who was asked to review the site thought that, so I havent made any changes to that, as I personally thinks its nicer on the left.

 ### Bugs ###

 It has been a large number of issues and bugs during the development of this website, the noteworthy below:

 Footer - wouldent stay at the bottom, it was a tiny gap I needed my mentor to help me with.
 I was missing the class="h-100" in the html, and that combined with the class="footer mt-auto" it was pushed the final bit.

+Contact form - this I needed to remake 3 times.
+Learned a lot in the proccess but would have made it a fourth time if I had the time before submit.
+It was not acting as I wanted it to, and make it perfectly align was hard, but I think it turned out ok in the end.
+I used bootstrap form, jumbotrone, but landed on container.

+Toggler-icon - when trying to make the navbar darker, I removed the navbar-light.
+Then the toggler-icon disappeared, and the navbar-dark dit not work either as it made the text white.
+After several attempts and totaly messing up the css code I ended up adding it back on.
+I want to make it darker for better UX in the future.

+Bootstrap script links - After peer code review I was told that the Bootstrap script links need to be at the bottom of the page.
+But when I do so, Bootstrap overrides the custom css, and the links turn blue.
+In the future I will figure out how to solve that and make it right.

 ### Deployment ###
   Deploying on GitHub pages